Sensitivity of Neutron Star Observations to Three-nucleon Forces: Modelling Nuclear Dynamics Beyond Nuclear Density

 Implementing the substitution of Eq.~\eqref{3bodya} is equivalent to adding a term $(\alpha-1)V^R$ at first order in perturbation theory.
 The corresponding change of energy density turns out to be

 with

 The functions $\delta g $ can be readily expressed in terms of expectation values of $V^{R}$ in the nuclear matter ground state using

-Tabulated values of $\langle V_{ijk}^R\rangle$, whose density dependence is accurately approximated by a polynomial including powers up to $\varrho^3$, can be found in Ref.~\cite{APR}.
+Tabulated values of $\langle V_{ijk}^R\rangle$ as a function of density can be found in Ref.~\cite{APR}.
+In our analysis, we have employed a polynomial fit including powers up to $\varrho^3$

+which turned out to be very accurate.
+The values of the parameters $a_i$ are reported in Table~\ref{tab:my_label}.

+Using the analytic expression of the energy density of nuclear matter at arbitrary proton fraction, composition and energy density of $\beta$-stable matter can be easily determined, by minimising with respect to $x_p$, with the additional constraints of conservation of baryon number and charge neutrality.
+Finally, the matter pressure $P$, derived from standard thermodynamic relations, is used to obtain the EOS $P(\epsilon)$.

-It has to be kept in mind that changing the strength of $V^R$ affects the value of the nuclear saturation density predicted by a specific Hamiltonian model.
+It has to be kept in mind that changing the strength of $V^R_{ijk}$ affects the value of the nuclear saturation density predicted by the AV18 + $\delta v$ + UIX$^*$ Hamiltonian.
 For this reason, we have limited the acceptable range of $\alpha$ to the interval $[0.7,2.0]$.
-Within this range, the departure from the empirical value of $\varrho_0$ turns out to be $\sim 15\%$ at most, and the corresponding change of energy per particle never exceeds 3\%.
+Within this range, the departure from the empirical value of $\varrho_0$ turns out to be $\sim 15\%$ at most, and the corresponding change of the energy per particle never exceeds 3\%.

+Moreover, because the contribution of the repulsive NNN potential becomes large at supranuclear densities, the modification of its strength $\alpha$ marginally affect the ground-state energy of atomic nuclei.
+Using the results reported in Ref.~\cite{Carlson:QMC}, obtained from accurate Quantum Monte Carlo calculations, we have found that changing $\alpha$ from 1 to 1.3 results in a change of $4\%$ and $6\%$ of the ground state energies of \isotope[4][]{He} and \isotope[12][]{C}, respectively.
+These discrepancies appear to be fully acceptable in the context of our exploratory study.